rueckstiess/mtools/doc/install.rst

    pip install mtools

-Some mtools scripts have additional :ref:`dependencies`.
+Some mtools scripts have additional `dependencies`_.
 To install all optional dependencies use:

 .. code-block:: bash